kriskaykj/Competitive-Mapping/README.md

 # Competitive-Mapping :dna::ant:
-Used to map potentially contaminated reads against potential contaminant genomes.
+Used to map potentially contaminated reads against potential contaminant genomes and filter out contaminated reads.
 For use on HPC cluster with bash scripts
 ---
 ## Inputs needed:
 - List of contaminated sample IDs